-Step 4: Registering the Company in Thailand
+Step 4: Register the Company in Thailand

-The company registration must be lodged on the same day that the Memorandum of Association is registered at the Ministry of Commerce provided that the Statutory Meeting has already been convoked.
+The company registration must be lodged on the same day that the Memorandum of Association is registered at the Ministry of Commerce provided that the Statutory Meeting has already been convened.
 The application for registration must be submitted no later than 90 days from the date of the statutory meeting.

 Step 5: Registering for Value-Added Tax (VAT) and Income Tax

 While registering a company in Thailand is a bit complicated, nonetheless, Thailand is a great place to invest.
-It is advised that a Thai lawyer be consulted in deciding what kind of company to put up.
+It is advised that a Thai corporate lawyer be consulted in deciding what kind of company to put up.

 Category: Company Registration